Canardoux/flutter_sound/flutter_sound/doc/codec.md

    - Can add some delay before Playing Back the file, or after stopping the recording.
 This delay can be substancial for very large records.

 - Yes(1) : needs MinSDK >=23

+- Webkit is bull shit : you cannot record anything with Safari, or Firefox/Chrome on iOS.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------